 - 31 October 2013 | Surfing

-When an adult is suffering an heart attack, he is having a cardiac problem.
-Blood has stopped pumping around the body.
-Heart compressions are applied to "restart" the blood flow.
+Andrew Schmidt, director of Lifeguards Without Borders, issued a simple statement in response.
+When an adult is suffering a heart attack, he or she is having a cardiac problem.
+Circulation has "stalled", and blood has stopped pumping around the body.
+Heart compressions are needed to restart the blood flow.

+Learn basic drowning treatment for surfers.
 Also, take a look at the health risks of big wave surfing.